-This tutorial will show you how to debug your JAR or WAR file in IntelliJ IDEA remotely and gives you hints on developing new features through the application stack.
+This tutorial will show you how to debug your JAR or WAR file in IntelliJ IDEA remotely and give hints on developing new features through the application stack.

-Let me give you a few tips few prerequisites necessary for smooth and successful remote debug.
+Let me give you some essential tips for prerequisites to get successful and smooth remote debugging.

 Debug same version as on the remote server